Eugene-Adomako/scratch-recruitment-portal/README.md

 # 🚀 Scratch Group Enterprise Recruitment Portal

 A world-class, professional HR Recruitment and Talent Management SaaS platform built for the **Scratch Group of Companies**.
-This system manages the entire employee lifecycle—from job vacancy advertisement to proactive recruitment workflows and internal staff management.
+This system manages the entire employee lifecycle, from job vacancy advertisement to proactive recruitment workflows and internal staff management.

 ## 💎 Design Philosophy
 *   **Neo-Brutalism:** High-contrast, bold job selection cards with luxurious gold-hover effects.